Kotlin/KEEP/proposals/stdlib/uuid-additional-versions.md

 ## Considered alternative designs

-### Specifying UUID version as a generation function argument

-### Naming UUID generation functions with descriptive names
+### Naming UUID generator providers with descriptive names

 [Some](https://github.com/cowtowncoder/java-uuid-generator) implementations made the design choice to name the generators with descriptive names, detailing its purpose and generation approach, instead of simply referencing a UUID version.